 Chipping and painting are one of those jobs that go together in that order.

-Since vessels are made of metal and sail on salty waters, it corrodes into rust very quickly.
+Since vessels are made of metal and sail on salty waters, they corrode into rust very quickly.

 Untreated rust on board can easily spread and “eat away” your ship thereby threatening her structural integrity.